dioxfile/Logic_Clock_Didatic_Tool/README.md

 7 - RTT Ping Average Delay.
 * The `RTT Ping Average` panel displays the time used to adjust the date/time received from remote processes.
 This method is based on [Cristian](https://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/papers/Cristian.pdf).
 * It works as follows:
-* This method is based on Cristian's method [1989].
-For example:
 * (1.)
 The Local Process sends its timestamp to the network at time `t0`;
 * (2.)
 All Remote Processes receive this timestamp.
 Thus, if a remote process has a more current time it will return a message to the network with its timestamp `T`;
 * (3.)
 The Local Process, with an outdated timestamp, receives the response at time `t1` and then adjusts its time to `T + RTT/2`, where `RTT = [(t1 − t0) + RTT Ping Average]`.